I've made several planters out of pieces of Styrofoam, which is used for protecting small appliances or electronics during transit.

 I use Porch and Floor Acrylic Enamel paint for a first coat, and let that dry completely.
 The second and third coats are usually partial coats using plain old Acrylic Craft Paint.

-In some cases, for smaller holes I use insect screen.
-These show screen that is used for attic air circulation, or you can use hardware cloth.
+In some cases, for smaller drainage holes I use insect screen.
+These show screen that is used for attic air circulation, or you can use hardware cloth or plastic screen meant for soffits.
 For larger holes such as these, something stiffer so it holds in place is best, or use some wire to make a hammock for the screen.

 Then I paint it with one coat of the porch and floor enamel - I usually have a can of this on hand, in a grey color, just because it's such a good base for painting with acrylic craft paints, which is the next step.
 See more rustic paint techniques here.